Sheep nutritional requirements when grazing stubble

 Digestibility

-Sheep feed should have a minimum of 60–65 per cent digestibility.
-This means for every kilogram of feed consumed, 600 to 650 grams is used by the animal.
+Digestibility refers to how much of the feed an animal can use for its nutritional needs and is related to the energy content.
+Sheep feed should have a minimum of 55–65% digestibility.
+This means for every kilogram of feed consumed, 550 – 650 grams are used by the animal and the rest is excreted.

 Roughage